Fellowships and Financial Aid

 There is significant funding for the second year of study for MARS-REERS students.
 The Institute’s Fellowship Committee makes all fellowship decisions.
 Candidates may apply for more than one fellowship.

-Fellowship competitions that involve international travel including Pepsico Travel and Research fellowships are currently paused as a result of Columbia University’s travel policy.
+Fellowship competitions that involve international travel including Pepsico Travel and Research fellowships must comply with Columbia University’s travel policy.
 Due to the global impact of COVID-19, all Columbia affiliates are strongly urged to postpone any non-essential international travel at this time.
-For students, all upcoming travel outside the United States organized, led, or financed by Columbia is suspended until further notice.
+Those who do decide to travel must gain approval from the university before we can release fellowship funds.

 Please Note: Awards may cover partial or full tuition.
 Stipends, if awarded are limited to 15,000 per year for MA students.
 We encourage all students to apply for as many funding opportunities as possible

 Academic-year fellowship applications become available in November.
 For most fellowships, the application deadline is February 1, 2021.
 Awards are announced in early April.

 For information regarding fellowships and the application procedure, please contact Rebecca Dalton (Room 1211 IAB; 212-854-6239).